 Vendors such as ATSs have recognized the value of creating a marketplace of complementary recruiting tools that integrate easily with their systems.

-These recruiting software marketplaces allow talent acquisition and recruiting leaders to easily search for and compare recruiting tools, allowing them to be more nimble, cost-effective, and innovative in finding the right solution for their needs.
+These marketplaces allow talent acquisition and recruiting leaders to easily search for and compare recruiting tools, which allows them to be more nimble, cost-effective, and innovative in finding the right solution for their needs.

 Lever’s Leela Srinivasan puts it best:

 Recruiters know that they can’t ignore mobile these days.
 According to LinkedIn: